cycleplatform/docs-portal/docs/guides/tutorials/deployments/healthcheck.md

 Add a new step `Update Deployment Tag Version`.
 The Environment is the same one we've been using throughout this tutorial, but the deployment section now asks for both a `Tag` and a `Version`.
 In previous steps there were times where it was one or the other but here we provide both.
 Why?
 Because here we are creating a new association for the tag and moving it from one version to a new version.

 For the `Tag` field, if you followed my earlier example, we'll be entering `current` as the tag.
-The version field should be the familiar `{{deployment-versi\on}}`.
+The version field should be the familiar `{{deployment-version}}`.
 Create the step and we're almost done!

 ### Optional Sleep
 You can add an optional `Sleep` step here for 5-10 seconds (`5s` `10s` etc).
 DNS can take a few milliseconds to update at times and certain users prefer to keep the previous deployment around for a few seconds before pruning it (the next step).
 So if you'd like add a sleep here, or if not move to the next step.